garden-io/garden/examples/tls-and-dns/README.md

 2.
 <img src="https://res.cloudinary.com/djp21wtxm/image/upload/v1676835016/i1600x1085-R-nlUNxT6bML_eangbo.png" alt="" />

 This is great!
-This means that our certificate is being correctly used by our Ingress Controller and now we are able to proceed with the Production (valid) certificates 🕺.
+This means that our certificate is being correctly used by our Ingress Controller and we are able to proceed with the Production certificate for a valid, secured, HTTPS endpoint 🕺.

 ## Production Certificates

-After you are already confident with your configuration, let's run production using our prod certificates.
+When you are confident with your configuration, let's run production using our prod certificates.

-In your project.garden.yml file replace the word `staging` with `production` in your tlsCertificates configuration.
+In your project.garden.yml file replace the word `staging` with `production` under `tlsCertificates` in your `project.garden.yml` file.

 <img src="https://res.cloudinary.com/djp21wtxm/image/upload/v1676835286/i786x426-00AM-rF4sJK1_jrhh0y.png" alt="" />

-<i><b>Note:</b> Please make sure that your Production certificate is valid and ready by using `kubectl get certificates`</i>
+⚠️ Please make sure that your Production certificate is valid and ready by using `kubectl get certificates` and checking the status of your certificate.

 <img src="https://res.cloudinary.com/djp21wtxm/image/upload/v1676835440/i1209x154-Ni_gOnEl4tFf_nfwapg.png" alt="" />

-If your certificate is not in `Ready` status, you will need to debug why the generation is not being successful, follow this [link](https://cert-manager.io/docs/troubleshooting/acme/) for some common cert-manager issues/misconfigurations.
+If your certificate is not in `Ready` status, you will need to debug why the generation is not being successful.
+View the cert-manager [troubleshooting docs](https://cert-manager.io/docs/troubleshooting/acme/) for some common cert-manager issues/misconfigurations.

 Now, deploy just one more time!🌟